 When symptoms occur, they may include:

 Exams and Tests

-Because anemia may be the first symptom of a serious illness, determining its cause is very important.
+Anemia may be the first symptom of a serious illness, so finding its cause is very important.

 Tests that may be done to diagnose anemia or rule out other causes include:

 - Reticulocyte count

 Anemia is often mild enough that it does not need treatment.
 It will likely get better when the disease that is causing it is treated.

 The condition is rarely severe enough to need a blood transfusion.

 The anemia will improve when the disease that is causing it is treated.